tohagan/cli-config/README.md

 	var config = require('../cli-config').getConfig({dirname: __dirname}, {debug: true});

-Deep merge nested configuration options from package `defaults.config` then `./myapp.config` then command line options.
-If `myapp.config` does not exist, clone a copy of `defaults.config` into `./myapp.config` so the user can use it to override `defaults.config` in the future.
+Deep merge nested configuration options from package `defaults.config` then `./config.json` then command line options.
+If `myapp.config` does not exist, clone a copy of `defaults.config` into `./config.json` so the user can use it to override `defaults.config` in the future.

 	var config = require('../cli-config').getConfig({
-		dirname: __dirname,
+		dirname: __dirname,          // Looks for system wide defaults.config in this package folder
-		clone: true,
+		clone: true,                 // Creates a ./config.json if none exists.
-		configFile: 'myapp.config',
+		configFile: './config.json', // Keep settings here rather than ~/.<appname>.config
-		merge: 'deep'
+		merge: 'deep'                // Deep merge all config file settings & command line settings.
 	});

 The command line parser returns a configuration object can be used to override the system default or local config file options.
 You can configure this parser using the **cli** option.